ozencdurur/ozencdurur/README.md

 </div>

 ### :man_technologist: About Me :
 Hello, I'm Ozenc.
 I have been involved in software development since the days of the pandemic.
-I work on web development and game development.
 I love to improve myself and I think that development is a long road that will never end.
 So far, I have developed myself using platforms such as Youtube, Udemy, Patika.dev, BTK Akademi.

 ### :hammer_and_wrench: Languages & Tools :
 <div>